-Trolley service came to the island in the late 19th century along with an amusement park featuring a roller coaster and dance hall known as Island Park.
+Trolley service came to the island in the late 19th century along with an amusement park known as Island Park.
+It featured a roller coaster and dance hall, among other attractions.
 The park was a highlight of island life until it came to an abrupt end with the Hurricane of 1938.

-Another ﬂeeting venture was in fact the mining of a certain type of coal in Portsmouth.
+Another ﬂeeting venture was the mining of a certain type of coal in Portsmouth.
 Learn more in the display on the Portsmouth Coal Mines.

 While Newport at the southern end of the island is known for its summer cottages, Portsmouth was once home to magniﬁcent gentlemen farms.
 Photographs and artifacts from two of these farms owned by the Vanderbilt family oﬀer an enchanting look into this bygone era.